 Let’s get started.

-Shopify vs Etsy
+Shopify vs Etsy: Overview

 Shopify is an e-commerce website builder founded in 2004.
 The platform was developed to allow creative people to become entrepreneurs to create their online storefronts.
 It is totally up to you how you want to design your store.
 Shopify has tons of tools that help display the products, define the brand, and promote the products.

-Etsy is a platform for the artistic souls, a marketplace for independent crafts and handmade products, and those who like to collect vintage items.
+Etsy is a platform for artistic souls, a marketplace for independent crafts and handmade products, and those who like to collect vintage items.
 It allows you to promote and sell vintage items and handcrafted products alongside many other artisans.

 One thing to keep in mind is that Etsy is exclusively for handcrafted items and unique vintage products.
 So, if you are not thinking of following this line, you need to search for some marketplace alternatives for Etsy.

-Etsy vs Shopify: Pros and Cons
+Shopify vs Etsy: Pros and Cons

 Like every other website, Shopify and Etsy have also got some pros and cons of their own.
 But this does not mean that one website is better than the other, but rather a more detailed description of what each platform entails so that it is easier for you to choose what suits you the most.